Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

   that only one of the pods is configuring Kong's database at a time.
 - **Data-plane**: This deployment consists of pods running a single Kong container which can proxy traffic based on the configuration it loads from the database.
-This deployment should be scalled to respond to change in traffic profiles and add redundancy to safeguard from node failures.
+This deployment should be scaled to respond to change in traffic profiles and add redundancy to safeguard from node failures.
 - **Database**: The database is used to store Kong's configuration and propagate